preferred-pictures/node/README.md

 ## Usage

-The package needs to be configured with your account's identity and secret key, which is availabe in the Preferred.pictures interface.
+The package needs to be configured with your account's identity and secret key, which is available in the Preferred.pictures interface.

 ```js
 const PreferredPictures = require("@preferred-pictures/client");